 From the middle of the Alburgh Peninsula, where US-2 crosses from New York into Vermont, a turn west onto Route 129 leads to Isle La Motte, home of the first French settlement in Vermont, established in 1666.
 The site is now occupied by Saint Anne’s Shrine, a popular pilgrimage destination featuring daily outdoor masses in summer and a granite statue of the explorer Samuel de Champlain, for whom the lake is named.

-Seven miles and another bridge to the south, the town of Grand Isle (pop.
-2,067) ambitiously claims to be “The Beauty Spot of Vermont.”
+The town of Grand Isle (pop.
+2,057), 8 mi (12.8 km) and another bridge to the south, ambitiously claims to be “The Beauty Spot of Vermont.”
 A well-marked turn leads to tiny Grand Isle State Park (802/372-4300), on the shores of the lake, where there’s a nice campground.
 At the other end of the island, connected by a causeway to the mainland, South Hero is another quaint little place; it and North Hero were named after those famous Vermont Revolutionary War heroes, the Green Mountain Boys, Ira and Ethan Allen.

 From South Hero, US-2 rejoins the mainland at the entrance to Sand Bar State Park, set in a forest with picnic tables and bathing beaches, surrounded by sprawling, wildfowl-rich marshes on either side.
-From here US-2 heads east through rolling hills, linking up with the I-89 freeway for the fast route to Burlington, 10 miles to the south.
+From here US-2 heads east through rolling hills, linking up with the I-89 freeway for the fast route to Burlington, 15 mi (24 km) to the south.